Causes of World War II: Expansionism and militarism

 Expansionism is the doctrine of expanding the territorial base or economic influence of a country, usually by means of military aggression.
 Militarism is the principle or policy of maintaining a strong military capability to use aggressively to expand national interests and/or values, with the view that military efficiency is the supreme ideal of a state.

 The Treaty of Versailles and the League of Nations had sought to stifle expansionist and militarist policies by all actors, but the conditions imposed by their creators imposed on the world's new geopolitical situation and the technological circumstances of the era only emboldened the re-emergence of those ideologies during the Interwar Period.
 By the early 1930s, militaristic and aggressive national ideologies prevailed in Germany, Japan and Italy.
 The attitude fuelled advancements in military technology, subversive propaganda and ultimately territorial expansion.
 It has been observed that the leaders of countries that have been suddenly militarised often feel a need to prove that their armies are formidable, which was often a contributing factor in the start of conflicts such as the Second Italo-Ethiopian War and the Second Sino-Japanese War.

 In Italy, Benito Mussolini sought to create a New Roman Empire, based around the Mediterranean.
 Italy invaded Ethiopia as early as 1935, Albania in early 1938, and later Greece.
 The invasion of Ethiopia provoked angry words and a failed oil embargo from the League of Nations.
 Spazio vitale ("living space") was the territorial expansionist concept of Italian Fascism.
 It was analogous to Nazi Germany's concept of Lebensraum and the United States' concept of "Manifest Destiny".
 Fascist ideologist Giuseppe Bottai likened this historic mission to the deeds of the ancient Romans.

 Under the Nazi regime, Germany began its own program of expansion that sought to restore its "rightful" boundaries.
 As a prelude toward its goals, the Rhineland was remilitarised in March 1936.
 Also of importance was the idea of a Greater Germany, supporters of which hoped to unite the German people under one nation-state to include all territories inhabited by Germans, even if they happened to be a minority in a particular territory.
-After the Treaty of Versailles, a unification between Germany and the newly formed German-Austria, a rump state of Austria-Hungary, was prohibited by the Allies, despite the large majority of Austrians supporting the idea.
+After the Treaty of Versailles, a unification between Germany and the newly formed German-Austria, a rump state of Austria-Hungary, was blocked by the Allies, despite the large majority of Austrians supporting the idea.